 With xMatters, on-call alerts can be seamlessly managed through automated workflows.
 The start of an incident can spark a chain of relevant alerts to on-call responders, who can accept the message and note their availability to respond to it, or escalate it to the next in line.
 This also ensures that the alerts respondents receive are relevant to their responsibilities and priorities, not every alert from every incident that occurs.

 Take for example Intermountain Healthcare, an xMatters customer whose previous on-call notification system for their Stroke program wasn’t meeting their needs.
 A reliance on pagers was dragging down response times, was unreliable if a doctor was at a distance, and provided no context for what the emergency was, and where their patient was located.
 With xMatters integrated into their systems, they saw a 40% reduction in time spent notifying neurologists.

 Getting in contact with the right person right away can be a matter of life or death, and patients can’t wait for outdated systems and directories to try and find the right person for the job.

 With xMatters, teams can build automated workflows to ensure incidents run smoothly, including the right point of contact first.
 On-call schedules and rotations can be easily added into xMatters, so that the moment an incident occurs, the system knows exactly who to send an alert to.
 Device preferences and teams are also simple variables to add and modify, so there’s a decreased risk of a message going to the wrong device that’s left unattended.
 Finally, timelines can also be modified in the system, meaning that if the first responder doesn’t acknowledge or escalate the issue on their own, the system will do it automatically.

-To learn more about how xMatters can be integrated into your healthcare processes, request a demo today!
+To learn more about how xMatters can be integrated into your healthcare incident management processes, request a demo today!